talkkonnect/talkkonnect/README.md

 We invite interested individuals to provide feedback and improvements to the project.
 Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github

 Please visit our [blog](www.talkkonnect.com) for our blog or [github](github.com/talkkonnect) for the latest source code and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.
-You can also [download](https://talkkonnect.com/wp-content/uploads/2019/01/Readme-13-01-2019.pdf) a PDF version with pictures of this document.
+You can also [download](https://talkkonnect.com/wp-content/uploads/2019/01/Readme-13-01-2019.pdf) an "OLDER" PDF version with pictures of this document.

 ## License
 [talKKonnect](http://www.talkkonnect.com) is open source and available under the MPL V2.00 license.